stream-interop/stream-interop/README.md

 ### What about filters?

 [Stream filters](https://www.php.net/manual/en/function.stream-filter-register.php) are a powerful aspect of stream resources.
-However, as they operate on resources directly, creating interfaces for them is out-of-scope for StreamInterop.
-Further, none of the projects included in the StreamInterop research implemented filters, making it difficult to rationalize adding filter interfaces.
+However, as they operate on resources directly, creating interfaces for them is out-of-scope for Stream-Interop.
+Further, none of the projects included in the Stream-Interop research implemented filters, making it difficult to rationalize adding filter interfaces.

 Even so, consumers are free to register filters on the resources they injection into a _Stream_.
 In addition, implementors are free to create filter mechanisms that intercept the input going into a _WritableStream_ (e.g. via its `write()` method) or the output coming from a _ReadableStream_ (e.g. via its `read()` method).